Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 * First Time Visitor Goals
     1. As a First Time Visitor, I want to be able to access setlists and libraries of other User’s or acts that I am interested in.
 1. As a First Time Visitor, I want to be able to easily sign up and create my own libraries.
 1. As a First Time Visitor, I want to be able to have CRUD capabilities when creating my library.

 * Returning and Frequent Visitor Goals
     1. As a Returning or Frequent Visitor, I want to be able to amend, edit and delete songs from my playlists and the playlists themselves.
-1. As a Returning or Frequent Visitor, I want to be able to easily search other User’s databases to see similarities or differences between my own ideas and their own.
+1. As a Returning or Frequent Visitor, I want to be able to easily search other User’s databases to see similarities or differences between my ideas and their own.
 1. As a Returning or Frequent Visitor, I want a singular portal where all of the songs I wish to listen to, find and purchase can be easily accessed, from anywhere.

 * Site Owner Goals
     1. The Site Owner's goal is to utilise digital platforms, to amass trends within other User’s data and gain further insights into what other like-minded visitors are visiting the site for.
 1. The Site Owner's goal will be to improve their ability to keep track of their own collections and wishlists.
-1. The Site Owner wants to add to the ever-growing list of 3rd-party sites that help to promote the services of content producers and are easily linkable within their own social media and other media platforms.
+1. The Site Owner wants to add to the ever-growing list of 3rd-party sites that help to promote the services of content producers and are easily linkable within their social media and other media platforms.

 ### Design